spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/0-index.md

 ---
 path: 'stream-developer-guides/'
-title: 'Stream Developer Guides '
+title: 'Stream Developer guides '
 description: 'Learn how to create Streaming data pipelines using prebuilt microservices or create your own.'
 summary: true
 ---